photown/private-pdf/README.md

 # PrivatePDF

-PrivatePDF is a free web tool that lets users make quick PDF edits from within their web browser, without uploading anything anywhere.
+PrivatePDF is a free web tool that lets you make quick PDF edits from within your web browser, without uploading anything anywhere.

-I created this tool to make it quick and easy to sign PDF contracts, without having to deal with installing programs and without worrying that my PDFs will get uploaded somewhere.
+I created this tool to make it quick and easy to sign PDF contracts, without having to deal with installing programs and without worrying that my PDFs will get uploaded to a third party.

 It supports the bare minimum for my most common usecases.
 It is not intended to be a full-featured PDF editor.